Roy Moore Wins Alabama GOP Senate Primary, A Blow To Trump And McConnell

 Perhaps more consequentially, Moore's win is a blow to McConnell, whose allied superPAC, the Senate Leadership Fund, spent upwards of $9 million to boost Strange.
 That loss could now embolden other insurgent primary challengers ahead of the 2018 midterms, potentially threatening the GOP Senate majority.

-McConnell put out a statement shortly after the results saying that Moore "ran a spirited campaign centered around a dissatisfaction with the progress made in Washington.
+Nonetheless, McConnell put out a statement shortly after the results saying that Moore "ran a spirited campaign centered around a dissatisfaction with the progress made in Washington.
 I share that frustration and believe that enacting the agenda the American people voted for last November requires us all to work together.
 We look forward to Judge Moore's help enacting that agenda when he arrives."

 Former White House chief strategist Steve Bannon, who was a major booster for Moore, championed the race as one of the first in his war to take on the establishment since he left the White House.